 - Cover Letter: A cover letter which provides the company name, mailing address; contact name, telephone number, and email address of the individual to whom DCA may communicate regarding the Qualifications Package. - References: Three current customer references for accessibility reviews must be included.
-Of special interest to DCA are any customer references from multi-family housing developers, state or local housing agencies and/or financial institutions.
-Please provide the customer reference contact person's name and telephone number; - Resumes: Copies of resumes for all proposed individuals who will be working directly on the inspections if the Consultant is qualified (Resumes should include any and all trainings and certifications related to accessibility); - Report Samples: At least two samples of accessibility reports (one for new construction, one for substantial rehabilitation) that your firm recently completed for a multi-family housing development.
-(Consultants currently qualified by DCA to perform accessibility inspections and in good standing need not submit sample reports); - Project List: A listing of multi-family rental housing projects on which Consultant has performed accessibility reviews.
-This listing should indicate the project name, number of units, proposed tenancy (senior, family or 'other'), source of financing and whether the project was assisted with government funding. - Qualifications Statement: Executed Copy of the DCA Accessibility Consultant Qualifications Statement. - Scope and Reporting Standards: Executed Copy of the DCA Certification of Minimum Scope and Reporting Standards.
+Of special interest to DCA are any customer references from multi-family housing developers, state, or local housing agencies and/or financial institutions.
+Please provide the customer reference contact person's name and telephone number - Resumes: Copies of resumes for all proposed individuals who will be working directly on the inspections if the Consultant is qualified (Resumes should include any and all trainings and certifications related to accessibility) - Report Samples: At least two samples of accessibility reports (one for new construction, one for substantial rehabilitation) that your firm recently completed for a multi-family housing development.
+(Consultants currently qualified by DCA to perform accessibility inspections and in good standing need not submit sample reports). - Project List: A listing of multi-family rental housing projects on which Consultant has performed accessibility reviews.
+This listing should indicate the project name, number of units, proposed tenancy (senior, family or 'other'), source of financing and whether the project was assisted with government funding. - Qualifications Statement: Executed Copy of the DCA "Accessibility Consultant Qualifications Statement". - Scope and Reporting Standards: Executed Copy of the DCA" Certification of Minimum Scope and Reporting Standards".

-Certifies that all items listed above are included in the Qualifications Package and are deemed to comply with the stated requirements listed above a Consultant Qualifications Statement: and in the DCA Accessibility OR Certifies that there have been no changes to a previously or to company structure within the last 6 months.
-The associa follows: • Company Name: Phone: Date:
+Certification Statement: Certifies that all items listed above are included in the Qualifications Package and are deemed to comply with the stated requirements listed above and in the DCA "Accessibility Consultant Qualifications Statement":

+Company Name: Phone:

+Contact Name: Email:

+Signature: Date: